jreisinger/terms/terms.md

 * Linux, MacOS: `\n` (one character represented by two symbols)
 * Windows: `\r\n` (two characters)

+## nil

+in Go is an untyped identifier that represents the lack of a value for pointers and pointer types (slices, maps, functions, channels, interfaces).
+Unlike NULL in C, nil is not another name for 0; you can't convert it back and forth with a number.

 ## parallelism

 * doing a lot of things at once